-Park and Beach rules have been formulated for the protection of all park users.
+Rye Town Park and Beach rules have been formulated for the protection of all park users.
 Following the rules makes it possible for park users to have a safe and enjoyable experience.
-If you have any concerns about the rules or the behavior of anyone in the park, please contact the park director at (914) 967-0965.
+If you have any concerns or questions about the rules or the behavior of anyone in the park, please contact the park director at (914) 967-0965.

-Park rangers patrol the park regularly, but you can also ask for help from other staff, include cashiers, parking attendants, lifeguards, and maintenance workers.
-The Park Director’s office is in the administration building, and Park Security Office is in the main bathrooms building just west of the showers.
+Park Rangers patrol the park regularly, but you can also ask for help from other staff, including park attendants, lifeguards, and maintenance workers.
+The Park Director and Security Captain's offices are located in the administration building.

-Lost and Found and other Assistance Procedures – If you find anything, please return it to any member of the Park staff.
-The Lost and Found center is at the Director’s Office in the Administration (towers) building.
+Lost and Found is located in the Security Captains Office – If you find anything, you can return it to any member of the park staff.

 1. Where do I get a parking/beach permit?